-- 1. Seventy percent of graduate will: - a.
-Complete the program on time, starting the first day of enrollment of their nursing major and concentration (emphasis) option. - 2.
-Eighty percent (80%) will: - a.
+- 1. Eighty percent (80%) of graduates will: - Complete the program on time, starting the first day of enrollment of their nursing major and concentration (emphasis) option. - 2.
+Seventy percent (70%) of graduates will: - a.
 Express satisfaction with the program - b.
-Pass the national certification exam first time. - c.
+Pass the national certification examination the first time. - c.
 Be employed in role related professional practice within six months to one year. - 3.
 Eighty percent (80%) of employers will express satisfaction with the program.